AzureAD/microsoft-identity-web/src/Microsoft.Identity.Web.GraphServiceClient/Readme.md

 ﻿# Microsoft.Identity.Web.GraphServiceClient

-Microsoft.Identity.Web 1.12 has introduced two new libraries, Microsoft.Identity.Web.GraphServiceClient and
-Microsoft.Identity.Web.GraphServiceClientBeta, which allow you to call Microsoft Graph and Microsoft Graph Beta using version 5 of the Microsoft Graph SDK.
-These new libraries are an alternative to the legacy Microsoft.Identity.Web.MicrosoftGraph and Microsoft.Identity.Web.MicrosoftGraphBeta NuGet packages, which are based on Microsoft Graph SDK 4.x.
+With the introduction of Microsoft.Identity.Web.GraphServiceClient and Microsoft.Identity.Web.GraphServiceClientBeta libraries in version Microsoft.Identity.Web 1.12, you now have the choice to use either the legacy Microsoft.Identity.Web.MicrosoftGraph and Microsoft.Identity.Web.MicrosoftGraphBeta NuGet packages based on Microsoft Graph SDK 4.x or the new libraries based on Microsoft Graph SDK 5.
-Microsoft.Identity.Web.MicrosoftGraph and Microsoft.Identity.Web.MicrosoftGraphBeta are still provided to enable you to decide when you want to migrate to Microsoft Graph SDK 5 (as it has breaking changes with respect to Microsoft.Graph SDK 4).
-They will be deprecated in the future.
+By keeping both options available, you can choose to migrate to the latest version of the SDK at your own pace and with minimal disruption to your existing code.

-By migrating to Microsoft.Identity.Web.GraphServiceClient, you can benefit from the latest features of the Microsoft Graph SDK, including a simplified fluent API and the ability to use both Microsoft Graph and Microsoft Graph Beta APIs in the same application.
+By migrating to Microsoft.Identity.Web.GraphServiceClient, you'll benefit from the latest features of the Microsoft Graph SDK, including a simplified fluent API and the ability to use both Microsoft Graph and Microsoft Graph Beta APIs in the same application.
 However, migrating from Microsoft.Identity.Web.MicrosoftGraph 2.x to Microsoft.Identity.Web.GraphServiceClient requires moving some of your code, as discussed in the [migration guide](#migrate-from-microsoftidentitywebmicrosoftgraph-2x-to-microsoftidentitywebgraphserviceclient).